 Causes and Risk Factors

-When it comes to understanding what leads to a Triangular Fibrocartilage Complex (TFCC) injury, pinpointing the key causes and risk factors is pivotal.
+Pinpointing the key causes and risk factors is pivotal to understanding what leads to a triangular fibrocartilage complex (TFCC) injury.
 TFCC injuries often occur from falls on an extended hand, a scenario many people encounter in daily life.
-This sudden impact can tear the complex cartilage structure, leaving your wrist vulnerable.
+This sudden impact can tear the complex cartilage structure, leaving the wrist vulnerable.

-Over-rotation of the wrist, common in various activities, also poses a significant threat to the TFCC.
-Such over-rotation can happen during specific sports movements or even routine tasks that require repetitive wrist motions.
+Over-rotation of the wrist, which is common in various activities, also poses a significant threat to the TFCC.
+It can occur during specific sports or routine tasks requiring repetitive wrist motions.

-Age is another major factor, as tissue degeneration increases your susceptibility to TFCC injuries, especially once you’re over 50.
+Age is another major factor, as tissue degeneration increases susceptibility to TFCC injuries, especially after age 50.
 The natural wear and tear of tissues over time can weaken the TFCC, making it prone to tears.

 Chronic inflammation in the wrist can exacerbate these issues, further increasing the risk of injury.
-Additionally, sports that demand repetitive wrist actions, like tennis or baseball, can heighten your chances of sustaining a TFCC injury due to the constant strain they place on your wrist.
+Additionally, sports that demand repetitive wrist actions, like tennis or baseball, can heighten your chances of sustaining a TFCC injury due to their constant strain on your wrist.

 Symptoms and Signs